The 7th step to food freedom, Nourish Your Mind, Body and Soul, is all about adopting health-promoting habits rooted in self-care.

 5. Experiment with what feels good for YOUR mind, body and soul

 Paying attention to how you feel with curiosity, not judgement can help you make more nutritious choices overall.
 You’ll want to feel good and feeling good comes with listening to YOUR individual needs.
 Experiment with new recipes and types of food and allow yourself to gently notice what works for you and what doesn’t.

 6. Experiment with cooking at home more often

 When you cook at home it’s easier to include more fresh foods and ingredients but it doesn’t have to be perfectly “clean”.
 Sure “whole” foods have greater nutritional value over “processed” foods but that doesn’t mean processed foods should be shunned.
 Sometimes processed food can make eating healthy more accessible.
 For example, maybe you use a pre-made grain and veggie blend from the freezer section at the store so that you have more time to actually sit down and enjoy it with your family.

 7. Listen to your hunger, fullness and satiety cues

-I covered this in step 4, food biology & emotionality, if you want to read more about it but just remember only YOU know the “right” amount and type of food for you and listening to your internal, intuitive cues like your hunger, fullness and satisfaction levels is what allows you to tune into that.
+I cover this more in depth in step 4, but just remember only YOU know the “right” amount and type of food for you and listening to your internal, intuitive cues like your hunger, fullness and satisfaction levels is what allows you to tune into that.
 See if you can notice the ways that hunger, fullness and satisfaction signals show up for you in your body and mind.
 In what ways can you best honor those signals?

 Click here to download my 8 steps to food freedom cheatsheet: a quick summary you can refer back to whenever you need a little refresher with questions to ask yourself for each step!